CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * Data migration and configuration
  After transferring the data to the new system, check that the data has been completely and correctly transferred.
  If a new version of the server software is to be used on the new system, it must be ensured that the new version can handle the existing data correctly.
 This not only concerns the task of correctly importing data from the old version, but also, in particular, modifying this data or adding new data records.
 Especially in such cases, problems often arise, so that thorough tests are recommended.
-It is also important that the configuration of the old service on the new system can be correctly adopted or at least "functionally equivalent reconstructed."
+It is also important that the configuration of the old service on the new system can be correctly adopted or at least "functionally equivalent" replicated.
 * Compatibility of the service
  It must be ensured that the service on the replacement system is compatible with the original service.
 This is particularly important if a new version of the server program is to be used on the new system as part of the migration, but this will continue to be accessed with old version clients.
 Even if a manufacturer provides reference customer reports of successful migrations, or assures "backward compatibility", "full backward compatibility with previous versions," or the like, it is strongly recommended that you perform the appropriate tests in advance.
 * Cryptographic keys